Aiz2037/automationTesting/README.md

 Below picture visualizes the framework of the created project which gives the overall picture of the elements included in this project inclusive of the project workflow.
 <img width="1707" height="918" alt="image" src="https://github.com/user-attachments/assets/363d9968-d656-4316-8481-8f29e99a1d01" />

+The framework is splitted into 2 sections which are development part and execution part.
+For development part, comprised of page object and test cases, which being supplemented by test data, utilities and resources.
+For execution section, this section focus on executing the program.